0franciscor/rcomp-21-22-de-g1/doc/sprint3/1201382/README.md

 -------------------------------------------------------------------
 #### OSPF (Open Shortest Path First)

--Static routes between buildings were eliminated, except for the default route connecting to the ISP (since without this route there would be no internet distribution across the campus).
+Static routes between buildings were eliminated, except for the default route connecting to the ISP (since without this route there would be no internet distribution across the campus).